springdo/WorklightAdapterTestHarness/README.md

     ^ These are the defaults

 or
-use npm config to define the variables (*note*: this feature is not working at the moment):
+use npm config to define the variables (*note*: this feature is not working at the moment - see issue #2):

     npm config set worklight_adapter:protocol=http
     npm config set worklight_adapter:port=10080